cockroachdb/docs/v2.1/configure-replication-zones.md

     The required constraint will force application 2's data to be replicated only within the `us-2` datacenter.

-### Stricter replication for a specific table
+### Stricter replication for a table and its secondary indexes

 **Scenario:**

 - You have 7 nodes, 5 with SSD drives and 2 with HDD drives.
 - You want data replicated 3 times by default.
-- Speed and availability are important for a specific table that is queried very frequently, however, so you want the data in that table to be replicated 5 times, preferably on nodes with SSD drives.
+- Speed and availability are important for a specific table and its indexes, which are queried very frequently, however, so you want the data in the table and secondary indexes to be replicated 5 times, preferably on nodes with SSD drives.

 **Approach:**